 In the Scope 1 & 2 inventory, company wide activities were screened and included after relevance.
 Where datapoints were not sufficient, exclusion were made.

 Exclusion:

-Electricity data from Randers and heat data from Horsens was not included based on missing data.
-It has not been possible to collect activity data on the two locations because of a delay in the yearly accounting and thereby the invoices.
+Electricity data from Randers and heat data from Horsens was not included in the baseline report from 2021 based on missing data.
+This data is however included for the 2022 and 2023 accounting.